gaultier/blog/how_should_your_mutex_be_named.md

 ---

-Funnily, it seems that the C code has less variability in naming than the Go code.
-It's mostly `xxxlock`.
+Funnily, it seems that: 1) the C code has much less variability in naming than the Go code: it's mostly `xxxlock`, and 2) The naming in Go code does not stem from the C code since it's completely different.